JonathanVSV/Ppage2/_pages/gee.md

 * [Manual de Google Earth Engine](https://github.com/JonathanVSV/GEE_manual)

+Additionally, I gave a Google Earth Engine Workshop along with Gabriel Perilla, organized by SELPER - México in July 2021.
+The videos of this workshop can be seen in the following youtube link:

+* [Google Earth Engine Workshop] (https://www.youtube.com/watch?v=6VsLG0BPhdM&list=PL8pmc2BWDfaCw4IA2v5ZW6YEw1CcRwXh0&ab_channel=SELPERM%C3%A9xico)

-I have made some Google Earth Engine scripts that can be used to perform cloudless annual mosaics using Landsat 4, 5, 7 and 8 surface reflectance collections, or obtain the number of cloudless observations per pixel using Sentinel-2 images.
+I made some Google Earth Engine scripts that can be used to perform cloudless annual mosaics using Landsat 4, 5, 7 and 8 surface reflectance collections, or obtain the number of cloudless observations per pixel using Sentinel-2 images.

 * [CloudlessMosaics](https://github.com/JonathanVSV/MxMosaic_EE)